 it with a laser beam barely 4.5 feet in diameter at that range.

 The target car's dark color makes it a poor laser target, improving a jammer's effectiveness.
 To further assist the

 jammers, no front plate was used.
-Instead, we fabricated a clear plexiglas license plate-sized test fixture with horizontal
+Instead, I fabricated a clear plexiglas license plate-sized test fixture with horizontal

 adjustment to keep it perfectly level.
-To the top, using the car's license plate bolt holes, we mounted the K40 Defuser EX,
+To the top, using the car's license plate bolt holes, I mounted the K40 Defuser EX,

 having removed it from its molded plastic license plate frame.
 Detaching the K40 Defuser EX from the frame is a

-mounting option and we'd recommend it.
+mounting option and I'd recommend it.
 Leaving it in the plate cover leaves it vulnerable to damage and it's too easy to

 spot it as a laser jammer.
 (Just make certain the installer doesn't put it behind plastic or something else it can't see through.